oristopo/nanoTAPR/README.md

 -   The dynamic range of the VNA in forward modes is limited by the noise figure of the receive pre-amplifier.
 It is approximately 80 dB at low frequencies, but degrades to about 75 dB at mid and high frequencies.
-In the reflected modes, the dynamic range is limited by the directivity of the directional coupler, which is about -35 dB at low frequencies, degrading to about -25 dB at mid and higher frequencies.
+Dynamic range in reflected modes is limited by directional coupler directivity, which is about -35 dB at low frequencies, degrading to about -25 dB at mid and higher frequencies.

--   The basic resolution of the VNA is 0.1 dB for amplitude measurements.
-The phase measurement resolution is 1 degree.
+-   VNA basic resolution is 0.1 dB for amplitude measurements.
+    Phase measurement resolution is 1 degree.

 -   The group delay measurement simply differentiates successive phase measurements.
 As a result, if the phase changes more than 180